HollyAdele/hollyadele.github.io/hike.markdown

 ![benches and pavillion](/post-images/hike/grab-snacks-here.jpg)

-Say goodbye to your new friends and to the Young Women leader who stopped with your year.
+Say goodbye to your new friends and to the Young Women leader who stopped at the meeting spot with your year.
 Find me, give me a hug, then your parents should be waiting for you in this parking lot at 8:30.
 ![parking lot](/post-images/hike/parents-park-here.jpg)

 Your Young Women leaders are still parked at the Dayton First Ward Building, so ask your parents to please give them a ride back to their cars.